 Chapter 5 is about the mantras to chant so you can move to the Astral Plane or Fifth Dimension where there are Hierarchies that teach Wisdom that cannot be found in books or universities.
 Never mind scientific discoveries; just make things up with intuition.
 And there's a mantra that should be used to exit conscientiously, as leaving abruptly would upset such supposedly wise beings.

 In the final chapter, V.M.
 Rabolú implores humanity to use his formulas to gain wisdom before the coming destruction so that you can be rescued by space aliens.

-Spoiler alert ENDHercólubus or Red Planet is a rambling incongruous screed from a man who rejects credible evidence based on the natural world and instead arrogantly presents his intuition as fact.
-Intuition is dubious when based on incomplete facts, falsehoods, or other dubious and untested intuitions.
+Spoiler alert ENDHercólubus or Red Planet is a rambling incongruous screed from a man that rejects credible evidence based on the natural world and instead arrogantly presents his intuition as fact.
 The author died in 2000 so the fulfilment of his very short-term prophecy keeps fading ever so dimmer.